 This means that Betts is the favorite since he has the lowest odds and the highest chance of winning the prop, according to oddsmakers.
 If you were to bet $100 on Betts and he won, you would get a payout of $750 – your original $100 is returned along with your winnings of $650.

-On the other hand, if you strongly believe that Yelich is going to shine in Milwaukee, a winning $100 bet on him would yield $1,300 – your $100 comes back along with your prize of $1,200.
+On the other hand, if you strongly believe that Freeman will shine in Los Angeles, a winning $100 bet on him would yield $1,300 – your $100 comes back along with your prize of $1,200.